exaloop/codon/docs/parallel/gpu.md

 Codon supports GPU programming through a native GPU backend.
 Currently, only Nvidia devices are supported.

+!!! info

+    [CUDA](https://developer.nvidia.com/cuda-toolkit) is required for GPU programming.
+    Codon automatically loads the CUDA shared library `libcuda.so` (or `libcuda.dylib`).
+    If this library is not in a standard location, its path can be specified via the `CODON_CUDA` environment variable.

 Here is a simple example:

 ``` python